-Total claims cost for the year, including claims handling, amounted to €91.3 million (€89.8 million in 2019), corresponding to a loss ratio of 62.1% (61.9% in 2019).
-The outcome benefited from overall good loss ratios across all lines of business except Travel and Corporate Property insurance.
-Restrictions following from the pandemic resulted in lower claims frequencies, especially in Motor lines, whereas the number of large claims was higher than expected.
+Total claims cost for the year, including claims handling cost, amounted to €97.4 million (€91.3 million in 2020), corresponding to a loss ratio of 62.4% (62.1% in 2020).
+In general, claims cost benefited from overall decent frequency developments following from the continued pandemic restrictions, especially in Motor lines, whereas the number of large claims was higher than expected.

-Continuous efficiency improvements and tight cost control, supported by digitalisation and automation of customer interaction processes, reduced the expense ratio to 25.2% (25.5% in 2019).
-Total operating expenses, excluding claims handling, increased to €37.1 million (€36.9 million in 2019) mainly driven by salary inflation.
+Continuous efficiency improvements and tight cost control, supported by digitalisation and automation of customer interaction processes, reduced the expense ratio to 25.1% (25.2% in 2020).
+Total operating expenses, excluding claims handling, increased to \notin 39.1 million (\notin 37.1 million in 2020) mainly driven by salary inflation.